Genivia/ugrep/README.md

                   Group matches per file.
 Adds a heading and a line break between results from different files.

-           --help, -?
+           --help [WHAT], -?
+[WHAT]
-                  Print a help message.
+                  Display a help message, specifically on WHAT when specified.

            --hexdump=[1-8][b][c][h]
                   Output matches in 1 to 8 columns of 8 hexadecimal  octets.
 The